audreymms7/Santander-Product-Recommendation/milestone-report.md

 ![image income_by_prov](Rplot.png)

 `antiguedad` contains customer senoirty in months.
-I suspect data in this feature is inaccurate since there is a large amount of negative values in the dataset.
+I suspect data in this feature is not so accurate since there is a number of negative values in the dataset.
 ```r
 #   Min.
 1st Qu.
 Median      Mean   3rd Qu.
 Max.
 NA's
 #-999999.0      23.0      52.0      75.6     137.0     256.0      2407